chuise/dot-com/_posts/2015-03-18-its-come-to-this.md

 But these days, who has the time?

-I'm a father of two, a husband of one, design team of one at Artisan, and a passion project or two.
+I'm a father of two, husband to one, and design team of one at Artisan.
+Throw in a passion project or two for good measure.
 I want to dedicate time to building out a "personal brand" because everyone says it's a good thing, but it's probably better to invest that time, plus more, into being a better father and husband.
-I spend a lot of my time with my face buried in a device when I should be more concerned about what's happening around them.
+I spend a lot of my time with my face buried _in_ a device when I should be more concerned about what's happening _around_ them.

-That being said, I want this site to be something.
+That being said, I do want this site to be something.
 I like to build.
 I like to experiment.
-I have a point of view to express.
+I have opinions that I like to express.
 I want this to be the place where I do that.

-My friend Kyle recently published an article about <a href="http://kylefiedler.com/2015/02/22/launching-incomplete.html" title="Read: Launch When You Aren't Ready by Kyle Fielder">launching before you're ready</a>.
+My friend Kyle recently published an article about [launching before you're ready](http://kylefiedler.com/2015/02/22/launching-incomplete.html "Read: Launch When You Aren't Ready by Kyle Fielder").
 I'm not ready.
 I don't have a plan.
-There are no fonts picked out, no colors decided on, no epic design ready to be put in I don't have time to create some epic design.
-I'm starting fresh.
-I'm starting from the ground up and I'm doing it in public.
+There are no fonts picked out, no colors decided on, no epic design waiting in the wings.
+I'm starting fresh, from the ground up and I'm doing it in public.

 For now, I'm going way back.
 No stylesheets.
 Just the bare essentials -- two turntables and a microphone.
 You want responsive?
 You can't get much better.